libretiny-eu/libretiny/docs/dev/lt-api.md

-# LibreTuya API
+# LibreTiny API

-The LibreTuya API is divided in two parts:
+The LibreTiny API is divided in two parts:

 - the C API, available in all families and frameworks
 - the C++ API, available in the Arduino framework only.